csm9493/GAN2GAN/README.md

 ### 3. What is the proper number of iterations for GAN2GAN?

-: We emprically found that 'iter = 3' achieves the best results in various datasets and additional iterations for GAN2GAN achieved the more improved performance only in WF.
+: We emprically found that 'iter = 3' achieves the best results in various datasets and additional iterations for GAN2GAN only helps to improve the performance of WF.

 ## Citation